 Are you active in the development of IT solutions?
-Our colleague Roddy has shortlisted several grant programmes that are relevant to companies that are engaged in innovation in the fields of IT or ICT.
+Below we have shortlisted several grant programmes that are relevant to companies that are engaged in innovation in the fields of IT or ICT.

 Grant Programmes for Individual Companies

 The tax credit for research and development (WBSO) is a fiscal programme intended to stimulate businesses by the Dutch government.
 Wage costs, but also other costs and expenses related to research and development work are partly compensated for via a reduction in income tax.

 IT projects are eligible for WBSO when they are engaged in the development of new technical software.
 Technical challenges have to be overcome by writing new codes in a formal programming language (for example, .NET, Java, Python, or C++).
 In practice, this means that the mere implementation of pre-existing software elements, or the connecting thereof, is not eligible for WBSO, because this does not entail the writing of new codes.

 Just like the above-mentioned WBSO, the “Innovation box” is a fiscal programme aimed towards stimulating businesses.
 However, whilst WBSO is aimed towards innovation, the Innovationbox is directed towards the phase shortly after the innovation has entered the market.
 When the Innovationbox has been awarded, companies that make a profit from innovations pay less corporation tax.